PRK Eye Surgery in Plano, TX

 Facts about PRK Vision Correction

-The most often observed side effects of PRK surgery are scarring and healing of the cornea that is unpredictable.
+The most often observed side effects of this type of laser vision correction are scarring and healing of the cornea that is unpredictable.
 Results six months post-surgery for PRK surgery are similar to those seen in patients who get LASIK surgery instead.
 While there is also a risk of infection, this is a rare side effect.
 Patients who have thin corneas or large pupils are often recommended for PRK surgery vs. LASIK because of potential complications.
 This is a safe procedure and few complications are reported from post patients.

 As a surgical procedure that has been around for decades, PRK surgery is an effective method to reduce or eliminate your dependence on corrective lenses.
 When you are tired of wearing contacts or glasses and you want better vision, it’s time to consider PRK.
 Your eyesight will improve and you will have a better peripheral vision.
 Whether you are trying to see better at night or trying to improve your athletic performance, PRK is an option for you to consider to receive the best eyesight possible.